System of nonlinear equations

 prob = eqnproblem; x = optimvar('x'); eqn = x^5 - x^4 + 3*x == 1/2; prob.Equations.eqn = eqn;

 The problem-based approach does not support complex values in an objective function, nonlinear equalities, or nonlinear inequalities.
-If a function calculation has a complex value, even as an intermediate value, the final result can be incorrect.
+If a function calculation has a complex value, even as an intermediate value, the final result might be incorrect.

 Equations — Problem equations